Verizon continues to upgrade S - GuruFocus.com

 - complex solutions like Augmented Reality or enterprise real-time video and data analysis that require massive computing capabilities.

-The recent network upgrades have led to Verizon’s network being unbeaten in San Diego, CA according to the nation’s most rigorous scientific testing company RootMetrics®.
-In the most recent test measuring performance of major wireless carriers throughout San Diego, Verizon is unbeaten for overall network performance, as well as in categories including accessibility, reliability and performance in data, texts and calls.
-Today’s results show great speeds for Verizon customers in San Diego with Verizon’s peak download speeds of up to 352 Mbps and median download speeds increasing 38% since last year* in the market.
+The recent network upgrades have led to customers having the best experience on the Verizon network in Seattle, WA, according to the nation’s most rigorous scientific testing company RootMetrics®.
+In the most recent test measuring performance of major wireless carriers throughout Seattle, Verizon not only wins for overall network performance, but is unbeaten in the categories of accessibility, reliability and performance in texts and calls.
+Today’s results show great speeds for Verizon customers in Seattle with Verizon’s median download speed increasing 84% and median upload speeds increasing 18% since last year* in the market and peak download speeds of up to 396 Mbps.

 Services from the network customers rely on

-*Rankings based on the RootMetrics® San Diego RootScore® Report: 1H 2023.
+*Rankings based on the RootMetrics® Seattle RootScore® Report: 1H 2023.
 Tested with best commercially available smartphones on three mobile networks across all available network types.
 Your experiences may vary.
 The RootMetrics award is not an endorsement of Verizon.

 **Verizon Home Internet includes 5G Home Internet and LTE Home Internet services, which are available in select areas.
 Save $25/mo. when combined with an existing 5G Do More, 5G Play More, 5G Get More or One Unlimited for iPhone plan.
 With Auto Pay and paper-free billing req’d.
 Add’l $10/mo. w/o Auto Pay.
 Subject to credit approval.